-In September 2023, the NSW Government amended the City of Sydney Act 1988, making it no longer compulsory for us to maintain a register with details of people and corporations that may be entitled to vote as non-residents in our local government elections.
-Non-residents are owners, occupiers and rate-paying lessees of rateable property in the City of Sydney local government area, or their nominees, who are enrolled to vote in another local government area.
-Since the change to legislation, it is not compulsory for non-residents in the City of Sydney to vote, but eligible non-residents can voluntarily make a claim to be on the non-residential roll.
+Non-residents are owners, occupiers and rate paying lessees of rateable property in the City of Sydney local government area, or their nominees, who are enrolled to vote in another local government area.
+Eligible non-residents can voluntarily make a claim to be on the non-residential roll.